klajmonm/ionic-liquids/README.md

 Supporting data for our studies regarding ionic liquids:

-  -- Optimized Gas-Phase Geometries of Ionic Liquids (pairs and individual ions)
+  -- Optimized Gas-Phase Structures of Ionic Liquids (IL-pairs and individual IL-forming ions)

-  -- Gibbs Energies of Cation-Anion Pairing in the Gas Phase